nadiamariduena/vampire-survivor-pygame-0/LESSON_07_import-level-data.md

 #### 🟩 Creating Collision Sprites:

 - The `CollisionsSprite` **class** is instantiated with these random coordinates and sizes, adding blue 🧊 rectangles to the game.

+- The collision groups `(self.all_sprites and self.collision_sprites)` are used for managing and detecting collisions with other game objects.